marketable-it-skills/mits-collection/logging-of-control-processes.md

 ## Module C
 - The test project description contains a different image than the PDF, but the content is essentially the same
 - ❌Instead of Module C’s marking, Module B’s marking scheme is included
+- Deleted the empty deploy section from `readme.md`

+## Module D
+- On the MITS interface, the card for this module does not appear  (draft mode)
+- Deleted the empty deploy section from `readme.md`
+- In the original repo under `assets`, there are `module_d_api.php` and `module_d_api-cors-version.php` files,
+  but they are not included in the test project.
+  ❓**Question:** Are these files required, or are they replaced by the dockerized mock-api-server?
+- ❌ Instead of Module D’s marking, Module B (Admin) marking scheme is included